Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/Compendium/13A/Bestiary/Humanoid/Drow/Drow-Spider-Mage.md

       desc: "Each time the spider-mage misses with an attack, the crit range of attacks by drow and spiders in the battle expands by 1."
     - name: "Spider speaker"
       desc: "The first time each battle an enemy hits the spider-mage with a melee attack, that attacker takes 8 ongoing poison damage from her familiar."
+nastier_traits:
+    - name: "Well equipped"
+      desc: "The drow has a potion or poison that it can use as a quick action twice this battle (see [[Drow|Drow Abilities]])."
 ac: "19"
 pd: "13"
 md: "17"